I Am AIA:

 I love architecture and the built environment.
 I love the collaboration with architects that I achieve through my involvement with AIA Seattle.

 Building relationships is key to the success of a sub-consultant engineering firm.
-What better way to meet and get to know my architectural clients than to work side-by-side with them on the board.
+What better way to meet and get to know my architectural clients than to work side-by-side with them on the board?
 I obtained an even broader respect for what architects do and how they impact day-to-day life through their design and conviction.
-It has been an awesome experience.

 What is the value of AIA to you?

-It allows me to see and understand, first hand, key issues in our community through a different lens.
+It allows me to see and understand, firsthand, key issues in our community through a different lens.
 Architects are leaders in our community.
-Working alongside them in this organization has opened my eyes about the true value of design.
+Working alongside them in this organization has opened my eyes to the true value of design.

 What relationships have you created?